-For those of you who haven’t got a bike and are wondering which bike you should go for, we’ll give you cycling newbies some fundamental tips and advices.
+A number of you may not have a bike and are wondering which bike you should go for.
+Thus, we’ll give you cycling newbies some fundamental tips and advices.
 First of all, here are a few categories of bikes for your reference.

-Road bikes have lightweight frames and components, meaning their fast and nippy in addition to their thin tyres which are made for low rolling resistance and large diameter wheels for speed.
-Road bikes are designed for flat, paved surfaces, so it would be ideal if you travel in the city or have to travel a little further and want to get in quicker.
+Road bikes have lightweight frames and components.
+It means that they are fast and nippy in addition to their thin tyres which are made for low rolling resistance and large diameter wheels for speed.
+Road bikes are designed for flat, paved surfaces.
+Therefore, it would be ideal if you travel in the city or have to travel a little further and want to get in quicker.

 Mountain bikes or MTB have thicker frames and chunkier wheels.
 They were born to tackle muddy trails and winding country roads.
-They can take you to uni on flat roads, and even accompany you off-road, too.
+Remarkably, they can take you to uni on flat roads and even accompany you off-road, too.

-Vintage style bikes have traditional timeless design and have the benefit of modern componentry.
-They are often made with simple design for novice riders, so are a great choice for someone looking to ride short distances, who doesn’t understand or doesn’t need all the frills of a fancier bike.
-A great option for those who want to ride safely in style.
+Vintage style bikes have traditional timeless design and have the benefits of modern componentry.
+Normally, they are made with simple design for novice riders.
+Hence, this is a great choice for someone looking to ride short distances, who doesn’t understand or doesn’t need all the frills of a fancier bike.
+Undoubtedly, a great option for those who want to ride safely in style.

-Commuter bikes are fast and durable bikes that offer a more upright and comfortable riding position for less stress on your back and improved vision in traffic.
-They are made specific to take on the harshness of the urban environment and get you from A to B in no fuss, no matter what the weath///er.
+Commuter bikes are fast and durable.
+Significantly, they offer a more upright and comfortable riding position for less stress on your back and improved vision in traffic.
+Moreover, they are made specific to take on the harshness of the urban environment and get you from A to B in no fuss, no matter what the weather.

 Electric bikes or eBikes are no stranger these days.
 They come with an electric motor and rechargeable battery.
-The motor assists you on pedalling up the hills easily, which you will feel extremely grateful for this invention!
-Nonetheless, basically you still have to cycle along the way, so the physical exercises are still guaranteed.
+With the motor assistance, you can pedal up the hills easily, which you’ll feel extremely grateful for this invention!
+Nonetheless, you still have to cycle along the way, so the physical exercises are still guaranteed.
 To know more about eBikes, you can check out our previous blog for all the benefits that eBikes offer.

-Each discipline of biking definitely carries its own strength for its suitable purpose, nevertheless, for university students, we personally recommend the Commuter and Vintage categories because they are usually the cheaper and have best value for money for the cycling you will be doing.
+Clearly, each discipline of biking definitely carries its own strength for its suitable purpose.
+Nevertheless, for university students, we personally recommend the Commuter and Vintage categories because they are usually the cheaper and have best value for money for the cycling you will be doing.

 Now you’ve got the bike or are on the right path to purchase, the next step is to learn about safe cycling.

 You will realise that cycling routes are not usually shared with buses and cars.
-Quiet roads or even off-road options are sometimes safer and more enjoyable for cyclists.
-You should utilise smart phone apps to search for the optimum cycling route, such as the basic Google Maps or some cycling-specific apps like Bikemap and CycleMap.
+Sometimes, quiet roads or even off-road options are safer and more enjoyable for cyclists.
+Hence, you should utilise smart phone apps to search for the optimum cycling route, such as the basic Google Maps or some cycling-specific apps like Bikemap and CycleMap.

 Advisably, test the route before officially cycling back to school.
 In some cases, you might find one suggested off-road route is not suitable for your bike type.
 If there’s a slightly longer route with fewer cars around, you might actually save time by not getting stuck in the traffic and enjoy a safer ride.
 Once your cycling route is set, you’ll enjoy your cycle to school with freedom every day!